imagine-space/TOMLWORKCV/README.md

 - Academic Scholar

  In my final project I collaborated with researchers at the Diamond Light Source accelerator.
 I researched how to optimise the performance of evolutionary algorithms for deducing the optimal path of a beamline.
 I completed modules in a broad range of topics including Astrophysics, Theoretical Physics, Complexity, Advanced Physics Algorithms and Statistical Analysis for Experimental Physics.

-### Whitgift School, Croydon (Sep 2006 - Aug 2013)
-- Academic scholar
-- A Levels : A* in Mathematics, A in Further Mathematics, Chemistry and Physics
-- 11 A*s GCSE

 ## Social Good